wailsapp/docs/reference/cli.md

 > wails init

 The init command builds out a new project based on a template of your choice.
-Currently, the only choice is a Vue template.
+We curently support a basic Vue, Vuetify and React templates.
+The project will be built automatically after initialisation.

-### Vue/Webpack
+### Basic Vue

 This template consists of a frontend composed of Vue components, bundled together using Webpack.
+It makes a simple call to the backend.

+### Vuetify

+This template consists of a frontend composed of Vuetify components, bundled together using Webpack.
+It makes a simple call to the backend.

+### React

+This template consists of a frontend composed of React components, bundled together using Webpack.
 It makes a simple call to the backend.

 <div class="videocontainer">
 <video width="727" height="454" controls>